-All about the Tuition and Fees Deduction
+All About the Tuition and Fees Deduction

 The Tuition and Fees deduction allows students to deduct approved education expenses from their taxable income.
 The status of this deduction changes frequently.
 While the Deduction was available for taxpayers all throughout 2020, it was discontinued at the end of the year.
 For now, it remains suspended as of April 2021.

 Although it is not currently in effect, this deduction has a history of being discontinued and rebooted.
-However, it worth learning about so that you can utilize it when it is in effect.
+However, it is worth learning about so that you can utilize it when it is in effect.
 In this article, we will break down all that you need to know about the deduction.
 We will also point you to similar programs that are still in effect today to help students get more money back on their tax returns.

 Also read: Are scholarships taxable?